innerspacetrainings/Prace.js/README.md

 #### Object to send to prace

 By default Prace handles a json object with the pull request data.
-It must be a [Github webhook payload for a Pull Request](https://developer.github.com/v3/activity/events/types/#pullrequestevent).
+It must be a [GitHub webhook payload for a Pull Request](https://developer.github.com/v3/activity/events/types/#pullrequestevent).

 Any other payload will throw an error as Prace won't be able to parse it.